huhamhire/air-co2-exporter/README.md

 ## Limitations

-* Only support Linux amd64 platforms currently.
+* Only support Linux amd64 and arm64 platforms currently.
 * `air_co2_exporter` could read metrics from only one `AirCO2NTROL` device only.
 * Device ID (`VID: 0x04D9, PID: 0xA052`) of AirCO2NTROL Mini is hard coded in the exporterd currently.